diezcami/hkust-isp-notes/Lecture Notes/studyguide_answers.md

   * **MEMORIZE (GSC)**: Groupthink, Social Dilemma, Coordination Failures
     * Groupthink occurs when people conform to the ideas of others instead of thinking critically (Herd Mentality), which results in a lack of contributions to the aggregated result.
 It can be remedied by fostering diversity and independence.
 Social Dilemma occurs when the whole is less than the sum of the parts due to the *Tragedy of Commons*, which occurs when people put short term priorities over long term ones.
 It can be remedied by rewarding individual participation.
 Coordination Failures occur when people's contributions cancel out or interfere with those of others, and can be remedied by coordinating individual contributions.
 * **CI vs. WoC**
   * Collective Intelligence focuses more on reaching a consensus where participants collect, share, evaluate and aggregate information together.
-Wisdom of Crowds focuses more on aggregating anonymously produced and isolated data.
+Wisdom of Crowds (**James Surowiecki**) focuses more on aggregating anonymously produced and isolated data.

 ## Crowdsourcing
 * **Typology of problem solving on the internet**